KarrimorRifle/SCC230-GroupProject/app/backend/python/app/routes/hub/schedule/README.md

 Add to hub and Lists full details of specified schedule.
 See [schedule doc](.../schedule/README.md) if required.
-Current User must be part of hub with view access.
+Current User must be part of hub with edit access.
 PermissionLevel > 2.

 ##### Required Parameters: